Deterministic complexity analysis of Hermitian eigenproblems: Conclusion

 \section{Conclusion}

-In this work we provided a deterministic arithmetic and boolean complexity analysis for Hermitian eigenproblems.
-Specifically, we reported nearly-linear complexity upper bounds for the full diagonalization of arrowhead and tridiagonal matrices by taking advantage of the Fast Multipole Method, and nearly matrix multiplication-type complexities for diagonalizing Hermitian matrices and for the SVD.
-We also showed that the tridiagonal reduction algorithm of \cite{schonhage1972unitare} is numerically stable in floating point.
-This enabled us to obtain improved deterministic boolean complexities for computing the eigenvalues, singular values, spectral gaps, and spectral projectors, of Hermitian matrices.
-We close with the following open problems that might merit further investigation. \begin{enumerate} \item \textbf{Stability of arrowhead diagonalization:} The FMM-accelerated arrowhead diagonalization algorithm was only analyzed in the Real RAM model.
+In this work we provided a deterministic complexity analysis for Hermitian eigenproblems.
+In the Real RAM model, we reported nearly-linear complexity upper bounds for the full diagonalization of arrowhead and tridiagonal matrices, and nearly matrix multiplication-type complexities for diagonalizing Hermitian matrices and for the SVD.
+This was achieved by analyzing the divide-and-conquer algorithm of \cite{gu1995divide}, when implemented with the Fast Multipole Method.
+We also showed that the tridiagonal reduction algorithm of \cite{schonhage1972unitare} is numerically stable in the floating point model.
+This paved the way to obtain improved deterministic boolean complexities for computing the eigenvalues, singular values, spectral gaps, and spectral projectors, of Hermitian matrices and Hermitian-definite pencils.
+Some interesting questions for future research are the following. \begin{enumerate} \item \textbf{Stability of arrowhead diagonalization:} The FMM-accelerated arrowhead diagonalization algorithm was only analyzed in the Real RAM model.
 Several works \cite{gu1995divide,vogel2016superfast,ou2022superdc,cai2020stable} have provided stabilization techniques of related algorithms in floating point, albeit, without an end-to-end complexity analysis.
-Such an analysis will be insightful to better understand the boolean complexity of (Hermitian) diagonalization. \item \textbf{Non-Hermitian diagonalization:} Sch\"onhage also proved that a non-Hermitian matrix can be reduced to upper Hessenberg form in matrix multiplication time \cite{schonhage1972unitare}.
+Such an analysis will be insightful to better understand the boolean complexity of (Hermitian) diagonalization. \item \textbf{Condition number in the SVD complexity:} The complexity of the SVD in Theorem \ref{theorem:svd} has a polylogarithmic dependence on the condition number.
+Frustratingly, we were not able to remove it at the time of this writing. \item \textbf{Non-Hermitian diagonalization:} Sch\"onhage also proved that a non-Hermitian matrix can be reduced to upper Hessenberg form in matrix multiplication time \cite{schonhage1972unitare}.
 In this work we only provided the stability analysis for the Hermitian case.
 It would be interesting to investigate whether the Hessenberg reduction algorithm can be used to diagonalize non-Hermitian matrices in matrix multiplication time deterministically (e.g. in conjunction with \cite{banks2021global1,banks2022global2,banks2022global3}). \item \textbf{Deterministic pseudospectral shattering:} One of the main techniques of the seminal work of \cite{banks2022pseudospectral} is called ``pseudospectral shattering.''
 The main idea is to add a tiny random perturbation to the original matrix to ensure that the minimum eigenvalue gap between any pair of eigenvalues will be at least polynomial in $1/n$.
 We highlight that the deflation preprocessing step in Proposition \ref{proposition:arrowhead_deflation} has this precise effect: the pseudospectrum is shattered with respect to a deterministic grid.
 Can this be generalized to obtain \textit{deterministic} pseudospectral shattering techniques, for Hermitian or even non-Hermitian matrices? \end{enumerate}